MicrosoftDocs/sdk-api/sdk-api-src/content/d2d1/ns-d2d1-d2d1_brush_properties.md

 This structure is used when creating a brush.
 For convenience, Direct2D provides the <a href="/windows/win32/api/d2d1helper/nf-d2d1helper-brushproperties">D2D1::BrushProperties</a> function for creating <b>D2D1_BRUSH_PROPERTIES</b> structures.

-After creating a brush, you can change its opacity or transform by calling the <a href="/windows/win32/api/d2d1/nf-d2d1-id2d1brush-setopacity">SetOpacity</a> or <a href="/windows/win32/api/d2d1/nf-d2d1-settransform">SetTransform</a> methods.
+After creating a brush, you can change its opacity or transform by calling the <a href="/windows/win32/api/d2d1/nf-d2d1-id2d1brush-setopacity">SetOpacity</a> or SetTransform methods.